Bamboo Shrimp Care Guide: The Filter-Feeding Shrimp That’s Worth Watching

 Care

 Bamboo shrimp care is easy, but there are a few ways you can guarantee the success of your shrimp.
-Keep in mind that these shrimp only live a couple of years on average, so you want to make the most of it!
+These shrimp only live a couple of years on average, so you want to make the most of it!
 They are also much more expensive than other shrimp in the aquarium trade.

 Are They Hard To Keep?